 Below: Oceania's Riviera at Cruise Terminal J on the south side of Dodge Island.
 The nearby building is Royal Caribbean's headquarters.

-Above: Cruise Terminal A, "The Crown of Miami," under construction.
+Above: Cruise Terminal A, "The Crown of Miami."
+(See separate review).

 Below: The Port Boulevard Bridge connects the cruise port to downtown Miami.